vishaltiwari/XNetFlashTest/Summit_fund_request.md

+Description for Xnet:

+To perform the nuclear reaction calculations in our D6 models, we will make use of the Xnet integrated FLASH code.
+Xnet is a nuclear reaction code that evolves the abundances of nuclides over time.
+It is a modular code, designed for arbitrary size networks of astrophysical interests.
+It makes uses of Bader-Deuflhard method to solve a system of first-order differential equations.
+It is written in FORTRAN95 and makes uses of MPI, OpenACC, and OpenMP to parallelize across multiple GPUS and cores across numerous nodes.

 These are all the things relavant to xnet:

 - The underlying mathematical formulation (e.g., ODE, PDE).
+  - First Order Differential Equation.

 - Particular libraries required by the simulation and analysis software, algorithms and numerical techniques employed (e.g., finite element, iterative solver), programming languages, and other software used.
   - Libraries: